 Renewal of the airside area at Tallinn Airport

 Tallinn Airport is preparing for future increases in air traffic.
-We are responsible for renewal of the airport's airside area.
+We were responsible for renewal of the airport's airside area.

-With the project, Tallinn Airport Ltd. wants to be prepared for future increases in air traffic and improve the safety of the airport.
-The most demanding work will involve the renewal of the entire paved surface of the runway.
+With the project, Tallinn Airport Ltd. wanted to be prepared for future increases in air traffic and improve the safety of the airport.
+The most demanding work involved the renewal of the entire paved surface of the runway.

-The quality standards are high.
+The quality standards were high.
 Lemminkäinen was the company that renewed the Tallinn Airport runway during 1994–1995, which has lasted in fine condition for two decades.

-We will expand paved areas of the airport's airside area and reinforce the foundation of the existing strip area.
-We will also build service roads, areas for snow disposal and de-icing treatment, testing sites for aircraft engines, fire exercise and manoeuvring area for airfield maintenance equipment, as well as concrete paving and apron stands in the airside area.
+We expanded paved areas of the airport's airside area and reinforced the foundation of the existing strip area.
+We also built service roads, areas for snow disposal and de-icing treatment, testing sites for aircraft engines, fire exercise and manoeuvring area for airfield maintenance equipment, as well as concrete paving and apron stands in the airside area.

 Special needs at airports

-The project also features cutting-edge technology that is quite rare in the entire industry.
-Case in point: the new airport ground lighting system which will deploy only LED technology.
+The project also featured cutting-edge technology that is quite rare in the entire industry.
+Case in point: the new airport ground lighting system deploys only LED technology.
 The installation of a new LED system will dramatically reduce the customer's electricity bill.

-"According to the information we have, this will be the first airport in Europe to have 100 per cent LED ground lighting system," says Hando Rannamägi, electricity expert at Lemminkäinen.
+"According to the information we have, this is the first airport in Europe to have 100 per cent LED ground lighting system," says Hando Rannamägi, electricity expert at Lemminkäinen.